 - determining an injured worker’s life expectancy

-- calculating the future medical care for life as related to the work injury
+- calculating the future medical services for life as related to the work injury

-There is nothing to stop an injured worker from using the WCMSA money on something else.
+There is nothing to stop an injured worker from using the set-aside funds on something else.
 But he or she will then have to find another way to pay for the treatment for the work injury or not go for treatment.

-In this article, our California personal injury lawyers will explain:
+In this article, our California personal injury lawyers will answer the following faqs: